kayozxo/Chesalyser/README.md

 2. In the sidebar:

+   - Paste your engine path (linux users: ignore this step)
    - Upload PGN file or paste game text
    - Select analysis depth (Beginner to Stockfish mode)
    - Click "ANALYZE GAME"